Zippy-boy/wire-pod/Home.md

 - Every voice command is implemented
 - Weather commands are easy to setup via [weatherapi.com](weatherapi.com) or [openweathermap.org](openweathermap.org)
-- Knowledge-graph ("I have a question") commands are easy to setup via houndify
+- Knowledge-graph ("I have a question") commands are easy to setup via [Houndify](https://www.soundhound.com/) or [OpenAI](https://openai.com/)
-- Token and jdocs, so a robot can be "signed in" to it
+- Token and jdocs handlers, so a robot can be "signed in" to it
 - A robot can sign in to wire-pod without ever touching a DDL server
 - A robot can also sign in to wire-pod without needing to clear user data
-- There is a Vector mobile app replacement hosted at port 8080 (by default) which allows you to configure bot settings and to control the robot with your keyboard
+- There is a Vector mobile app replacement hosted at port 8080 (by default) which allows you to configure bot settings and to access robot interfaces
 - It is easy to create your own voice commands via plugins (see [Standards.md](./Standards)) and to implement the vector-go-sdk into your plugins
     - The vector-go-sdk is fully featured and relatively easy to use
 - When a bot is authenticated, the bot is added (or modified if already there) to `sdk_config.ini`, which allows the Python SDK to continue to work.